Walid-1998/os_Ticket_Deployment/README.md

 <h3> 5.
 Install MariaDB</h3>

-Next, we install MariaDB, which will store all osTicket data such as users, tickets, and system configurations.
+Next, i installed MariaDB, which will store all osTicket data such as users, tickets, and system configurations.

 This command installs the MariaDB database server. sudo gives administrator rights, apt install downloads the package from Ubuntu’s repositories, and -y automatically confirms all prompts.